 With Acrobat Pro and Pro Extended (version 9), the measurement tool is always enabled.
 To enable this tool in Acrobat Reader (standard), the file must first be opened in Acrobat Pro to enable annotations on the PDF (go to Comments > Enable for commenting and analysis).

 Geospatial PDF files can also be opened in Adobe Acrobat 8, however, no geospatial information will be visible, only attributes.

 Export Document to Geospatial PDF can only be used with MAPublisher documents, meaning that it must contain at least one MAP View with a specified coordinate system.
 All coordinate systems within MAPublisher are supported, including user-defined systems*.
-Multiple MAP Views are supported with no limitation.
-Individual document size must be smaller than 14,400 pixel by 14,400 pixel to maintain correct georeferencing.
+Multiple MAP Views are supported with no limitations.
+Individual document size must be smaller than 14,400 pixels by 14,400 pixels to maintain correct georeferencing.